Feeling a little tired from surfing or ready for a change of pace?

-Take a day or two off surfing to explore Paradise Valley , go for a SUP along the coast, learn more about the local culture or fully relax with Hammam.
+Why not take a day or two to explore Paradise Valley, discover more about the local culture, or fully unwind with a traditional Moroccan hammam?

 Enjoy lunch in the heart of the valley